Jajopi/Plachy-bc-thesis/README.md

 There are quite many testing scripts now in the `scripts` directory.

-If you want to compare both `gg` and `csac` with one specific input, use `test_parameters.sh` with two or three arguments in defined order:
+If you want to compare both `gg` and `loac` with one specific input, use `test_parameters.sh` with three to four arguments in defined order:
+- the method to compare ('loac' or 'csac' -- deprecated)
 - the path to input file (usually `data/...`)
 - k
 - optionally string of one or more uppercase letters:
   - `C` to run also for complements
-  - `N` to also count the number of kmers in resulting masked superstrings (takes awfully lot of time, uses `count[_noncomplement]_kmers.py`)
+  - `N` to also count the number of kmers in resulting masked superstrings (is written in python and takes awfully lot of time for larger sets, uses `count[_noncomplement]_kmers.py`)
   - `F` to output all four paramters of each of the program runs on a single line (in order length of MS, number of runs, time spent, max memory used) -- this option is priamry intended for legacy results plotting
+  - `L` to use local directory instead a `/tmp` one
+  - `S` with `L` to read the results previously computed in the local directory

-If you want to compare huge amounts inputs (defined in file `compare_inputs`), use `compare_and_plot.py`.
+If you want to compare huge amounts inputs, define them in file `compare_inputs.txt` and use `compare.py`.
-If you only need to plot results yet computed, comment out the call to function `compute_missing` in the script.
-You can comment out the call to the plotting function, unsurprisingly.
+The structure of the text file is explained inside, with comments.
-Other parameters can also be modified in global variables at the top of the script.
+Some parameters of the computation, such as number of threads to use or value of `k` to test can be changed in the python script.
+These are then used for plotting in the jupyter notebook (`visualization.ipynb`), too.
 Internal shellscript for usage of this script is `measure_run.sh`.

-**The plotting function doesn't work yet.**
+Searching for the optimal run penalties in the file `compare_penalties.py` works similarly as `compare.py`.
+Both can be visualized using the jupyter notebook.

-`copy_to_kam.sh` is used to copy files to *kamenozrout* and invoke recompilation of current version of 🐫.
+`copy_to_kam.sh` is used to copy files to *kamenac* and invoke recompilation of current version of 🐫.
 You probably won't use it.
 By default, the set of files to be copied is specified in the script